alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 {{< /admonition >}}

 ## Control the number of EAGER/SELECT relations underlying queries using ``@BatchSize``
-We can easily reduce the number of SELECT queries while fetching another entities with the ``@BatchSize`` annotation
+We can easily reduce the number of SELECT queries while fetching another entities with the ``@BatchSize`` annotation.

 ```java
 @Entity